hardiv/PayPlot/README.md

 # PayPlot: The Cross-Chain Transaction Visualization and Analysis Tool

 Welcome to PayPlot.
-This platform is designed to track and visualize blockchain transactions across multiple networks, enhancing transparency and preventing scams through innovative blockchain technology - with features for users to contribute easily!
+This platform is designed to track and visualize blockchain transactions across multiple networks, enhancing transparency and preventing scams through innovative blockchain technology - with features for the blockchain community to contribute easily!

 https://github.com/user-attachments/assets/32c2a9b3-facc-46e9-af46-7551f91574bb